What does it take to be an ally in the work to end gender-based violence (GBV)?

 If someone in your life shares their story of violence with you, believe them.
 Ask them what they need from you in terms of support.

 Lead by example.
-You can start by donating to Embrave’s Brave Space Fund to support anti-violence public education programming in our communities.
+You can start by joining us at the Purple Tie Luncheon to support anti-violence public education programming in our communities.

 Created in the revolution, Fela, co-founded by veteran Director X and long-time manager and business partner Taj Critchlow is a lifestyle brand that celebrates inclusion and diversity.
 A production company that specializes in making cutting edge content in the realm of music videos, commercials, documentaries and films.
 Their core strength is having the innate ability to tell cultural stories authentically while being a voice for the unheard and underrepresented.
 Their mantra is: “Own Your culture, Tell Your Stories.”
 Our team of directors have created ground-breaking music videos for Drake, Rihanna, Kendrick Lamar, Rosalia, Jay Z, SZA, Coldplay, Black Eyed Peas, Eminem and many more.